 - f.
 For each quarter the Division of Medicaid will extract paid Medicaid claims for each qualifying provider types for that quarter. - g.
 The Division of Medicaid will then calculate the amount Medicare would have paid for those claims by aligning the claims with the Medicare fee schedule by CPT code.
-The Medicare fees will be the national non-facility fees effective January 1, 2017. - h.
+The Medicare fees will be the national non-facility fees that were effective at the time the Medicaid claims were paid. - h.
 The total amount that Medicare would have paid for those claims is then multiplied by the Medicare to commercial conversion factor and the amount Medicaid actually paid for those claims is subtracted to establish the supplemental payment amount for the qualifying provider types for that quarter.

-The supplemental payments will be made on a quarterly basis and the Medicare equivalent of the average commercial rate of 158.80% factor will be rebased/updated every three (3) years by the Division of Medicaid.
+The supplemental payments will be made on a quarterly basis and the Medicare equivalent of the average commercial rate of 158.63% factor will be rebased/updated every three (3) years by the Division of Medicaid.
 Supplemental payments will be directly remitted to the qualifying hospital or the physician practice plan to which participating physicians have assigned the Mississippi Medicaid payment.